naina-goel/risk-model/README.md

 	•	💬 Sentiment score overlayed with policy shocks
 	•	🧠 Computed dynamic Risk Score

-Optionally, you can export the full simulation as a CSV for further analysis or reporting.
+Optionally, you can just go ahead and export the full simulation as a CSV for further analysis or reporting.

 ⸻